scoconno/scoconno.github.io/metaphysics/introduction/Handout.md

 A **bad argument** (1) fails to have solid logic (fails to have an appropriate connection between the premises and conclusion), or (2) has false premises, or (3) both.

-What makes the connection appropriate will vary by the type of argument under consideration.
-There are two main types of arguments, deductive and inductive.
+What makes the connection appropriate is the study of logic.

 ## Deductive Arguments